San Diego Car Accident Lawyer

 When the police arrive, they will write up a report and usually point fault at one party.
 You should only sign documents produced by the on-site police officer and never for the other party.

 If you were in an accident and did not suffer a serious injury, here are a few steps to take according to CNN’s guide for what to do after a car accident.
+If you witnessed a car accident, click here to find out what to do.

 Make Sure Everyone is OK